-Like many of the shave creams we are reviewing here, Taylor of Old Bond Street does require a shave brush in order to fully whip up a thick and creamy lather.
+Like many of the shave creams we are reviewing here, Taylor of Old Bond Street does require a shave brush to whip up a thick and creamy lather.

-There are many men who definitely will try using this shave cream sans shave brush, we just simply wouldn’t recommend this as you truly won’t be drawing out the best features of this product.
+Many men definitely will try using this shave cream sans shave brush; we wouldn’t recommend this as you truly won’t be drawing out the best features of this product.

 But application aside, the nature of this shave cream will all but guarantee a soft base to make your razor blade glide effortlessly with each pass.